sts10/radiation/README.md

 #### What's New in v 0.3.8

 Improved handling of completely blank posts.
 Now you can call the edit menu and a completely blank post won't cause Radiation to error out.
-This is hopefully a successfully attempt at solving [this issue](https://github.com/sts10/radiation/issues/10) submitted by [cena](https://github.com/cena).
+This is hopefully a successful attempt at solving [this issue](https://github.com/sts10/radiation/issues/10) submitted by [cena](https://github.com/cena).

 #### What's New in v 0.3.7